mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 on the administrative level or on the surface.
-Prisoners may apply for transfer here if they have reputations of - 10 or less, have not been assigned to the danger zone or solitary for the last 25 weeks, and must get a favourable reaction from a staff member (8+).
+Prisoners may apply for transfer here if they have reputations of - 10 or less, have not been assigned to the danger zone or solitary for the last 25 weeks, and must get a favorable reaction from a staff member (8+).
 Any infractions while a prisoner is resident here may result in his return to the cellblock level.
 Prisoners assigned here lose 3 from their prison reputations.